You always want to increase blog traffic to boost your exposure

 5. Always research your blog post title

-While they may not be interested in publishing per se, they may be interested in some of the advice articles on blogging, writing and promotion.
+While they may not be interested in publishing per se, they may be interested in some of the advice articles on blogging, writing or online promotion.

 For this post, I wanted to write about ways of getting more readers to author blogs.
-After analysing a few Google search results, I decided that the words, increase and blog traffic were much more searchable than, boost traffic and blog visitors.
+After analysing a few Google search results, I decided that the words, increase and site traffic were much more searchable than, boost traffic and blog visitors.

 I also chose the number seven.
 Why?
 It is a strange fact that odd numbers seem to attract more clicks than even numbers.